sulliops/CPSC-1011-autograder/README.md

 ----

 ## Notes:
+1. The `checkExecutables(utest, executables)` method can be used to check executables produced by Makefiles when the name of the executable is not known by importing the `os` package and passing `os.popen('ls -t | head -n1').read().split()`, which returns the file which was modified last at the time of execution, as the argument for `executables`.
+However, in cases where the submitted program being tested produces a file of its own in the same directory as its executable, this method may fail; a workaround is to force recompilation with `os.popen('make -B')` or an equivalent command.
+Additionally, this method may not function as intended if one Makefile target creates more than one executable.
-1. The script at `source/run_autograder` has been configured to automatically delete any files in `submission/` not ending with the `.c` extension or not called `makefile` or `Makefile`.
+2. The script at `source/run_autograder` has been configured to automatically delete any files in `submission/` not ending with the `.c` extension or not called `makefile` or `Makefile`.
 To add an exception, use the exclusion structure: `! -name '[FILE_NAME_OR_EXT]'` where `[FILE_NAME_OR_EXT]` matches a complete file name or a wildcard like `*.txt`
-2. The script at `source/run_autograder` has been configured to automatically copy any files remaining in `submission/` not previously automatically removed regardless of the directory structure.
+3. The script at `source/run_autograder` has been configured to automatically copy any files remaining in `submission/` not previously automatically removed regardless of the directory structure.
 This means that students uploading a zipped folder (ex: `folder.zip`, which unzips to `folder/` with source files inside) will not have their directory structure preserved.
 If you need to preserve zipped folder structure, replace the line `find /autograder/submission -type f -exec cp {} /autograder/source \;` with `cp -r /autograder/submission/* /autograder/source/`.